DangerLin/DangerLin.github.io/_posts/2025-12-20-Baldwin's-Rules-A-Guide-to-Ring-Closing-Reactions.md

 ---
-title: Baldwin's Rules&#58; A Guide to Ring-Closing Reactions
+title: > Baldwin's Rules: A Guide to Ring-Closing Reactions
 description: Struggling with determining the major product of a ring-closing reaction?
 Wanna know if the cyclization reaction you design for your project is feasible?
 You may want to learn Baldwin's rules.
 date: 2025-12-24 20:00:00 -0500
 author: Danger